 Sirens, sirens, sirens.
-What a dark night – and there’s mist all around.
+The night is dark, and there’s mist all around.
 Chaos and destruction.
 When the finals had ended, two large explosions happened around the tournament area.
 All buildings in the vicinity got blown to rubble, some people got injured and lost.

 Seals is at the wheel.
 A man is trying to hold Eysin up in her seat while also trying to calm down Agnes.
 He tells Seals to drive right into the water, “head towards the temple”.

 “What happened?”
 The explosions had Agnes confused.
 As did the alcohol circulating her body.
 She was very drunk at the time it happened.
 She’d been trying to sweet-talk the man into going to places with her.
 And now the man was using Eysin as a human shield to protect himself.
 At least that’s how Agnes saw it.

 Agnes felt so numb all over that she had already forgotten her right leg got injured.
 When it all blew up, something had flown right at her and Arkion.